sveljko/base41/base41.md

 parenthesis, we avoid a problem in some interpretation of strings.

 There is an interesting idea of having a "Base48".
-The nice thing about it is that division by 48 can be done as by division 16 (a shift by 4 bit-wise), followed by division by three, which is a special form of division that can be done more efficiently than division by 41, which is a large prime number.
+The nice thing about it is that division by 48 can be done with division by 16 (a shift by 4 bits) followed by division by three, which is a special form of division that can be done more efficiently than division by 41, which is a large prime number.
 So, on slow processors, especially those that don't have a HW divider, this would likely be faster than